 When you’re home together, how do you find private time?

-When we first moved in together, this was one of the hardest things to get used to.
+Asking for alone time was one of the hardest things to get used to when we first moved in.
 (Maybe, the hardest?!)
 We were so used to spending all the time we had together, together, that when we moved in together- we didn’t know how to manage our time apart.
 Think about it.
-For nearly a decade all of our dates consisted of hanging out till one of us had to “go home” and when “home” is with the other- when does the “hanging out” time end and personal time begin?
-I remember the first week we bought our house, I had a girl’s night planned, and I offered to cancel it because I was worried about what he would do while I was gone.
+For nearly a decade all of our dates consisted of hanging out till one of us had to “go home”.
+When “home” is with the other person- when does the “hanging out” time end and personal time begin?
+I remember the first week we bought our house, I had a girl’s night planned, and I offered to cancel it because I was actually worried about what he would do while I was gone.
 Fast forward two years, we are experts at being in the same space and while being “alone”.
-I often blog for two hours (or more) a night and Sahir has to answer emails or work on projects, but we usually sit in the living room together and put on Friends or HIMYM in the background and just work.
+I often blog for two hours (or more) a night and Sahir has to answer emails or do work, but we usually sit in the living room together and put on Friends or HIMYM in the background and just work.
 Sahir has recently taken up watching sports on his iPad while I’m watching something else on the big TV (or vice versa) and we find it nice to cuddle under the same blanket even if we are on opposite sides of the couch hearing, watching, or reading different things.
 It’s okay to have different interests, as long as it works for both of you.

-How do you ask for alone time?
+How do you ask for alone time in marriage?

 DISH!
 Do you look at each other’s phones or have any rules about snooping?

 I’m not looking for anything negative or incriminating – often it’s pieces of his life he hasn’t shared with me (yet) and I like knowing what he is talking about, reading, or watching.
 Usually, I see a cool article or picture on his phone and asked about it.
-Last week, I learned he had an awesome view off the top of his building last week from a photo he took that I saw when I was looking though his phone.
-We’re married and have been together for 13 years, this works for us.
+Last week, I learned he had an awesome view off the top of his building last week from a photo he took that I saw when I was looking through his phone.
+We’re married and have been together for 14 years, this works for us.
 I would just caution you to always be open about what you are doing and trust your intuition – if they don’t let you snoop, that’s a red flag.
 Don’t snoop to find something wrong, that will never end well.
 [Sahir also has free reign to browse through my phone and mostly finds screenshots and blog post ideas so he quickly gets bored.]

 Sahir literally jokes that after he gets home he needs to “take his 10” i.e. take ten minutes away from me and Theo to just decompress for the day and have alone time.
 To be honest, I don’t blame him.
 I work from home and factor breaks into my day.
-I usually watch least one episode of Mindy, How I Met Your Mother or Friends to put on my pajamas and eat a snack, and just recharge.
+I usually watch least one episode of How I Met Your Mother or Friends, eat a snack, and just recharge.